 Your home’s plumbing system is a complex network involving physics and of course, the different pipes for water supply, drain, and vent, among many others.
-As someone who is not familiar with these matters of the house, it really pays to do some research on how something works and where you can find it so that you’ll know, at the very least, what precautionary actions to do in case a problem arise.
+As someone who is not familiar with these matters of the house, it really pays to do some research on how something works and where you can find it so that you’ll know, at the very least, what precautionary actions to do in case a problem arises.

-On our previous blogs, we have already indicated the importance of plumbing systems, now, we will go over each of the different types of plumbing systems that are commonly found inside a regular house.
+In our previous blogs, we have already indicated the importance of plumbing systems, now, we will go over each of the different types of plumbing systems that are commonly found inside a regular house.

 Water Supply System

-Your water supply system is in charge of carrying out the water en route to your faucets, showers, toilets and/or bathtubs.
-It is also responsible for the ample stock of water for your appliances like water heater, dishwasher, and washing machine.
+Your water supply system is in charge of carrying out the water en route to your faucets, showers, toilets, and/or bathtubs.
+It is also responsible for the ample stock of water for your appliances like the water heater, dishwasher, and washing machine.
 This one is usually composed of a well-engineered system of water pipes, fittings, service valves, and faucets.

 Kitchen Plumbing System